WatForm/fortress/DevelopersGuide.md

 ## Basic Algorithms of Fortress

 Fortress applies a ModelFinder to an problem state.
 The steps of a model finder are: 1) apply a compiler (a sequence of transformers) and 2) convert the problem to SMT-LIB and pass the problem to a solver.
+Alternatively, it can use the API of an SMT solver directly.

 There are three standard model finders available in Fortress, which differ in the compiler used.
-In all existing model finders, the non-incremental Z 3 solver is used.
+In all existing model finders, the non-incremental Z3 solver is used.

 1. Constants Method

-This is the method described in the original paper on Fortress where a finite set of distinct constants (called domain elements) are created to represent the values of elements in the sort, quantifier expansion is done over these domain elements and every function application/constant in the theory is constrained to return a value of the sort (these constraints are called range axioms).
-Symmetry reduction axioms are added.
-This method results in a theory in EUF - a decidable subset of FOL.
+This is the method described in the original paper on Fortress where a finite set of distinct constants (called domain elements) are created to represent the values of elements in the sort, quantifier expansion is done over these domain elements and every function application/constant in the theory is constrained to return a value of the sort (these constraints are called range formulas).
+To optimize the resulting problem for solving, simplication and symmetry reduction axioms are included as transformers.
+This method results in a theory in EUF - a decidable subset of FOL, which is passed to the solver.

 2. Datatype Method

 SMT solvers provide datatypes declarations where the values of a sort can be enumerated.
 In this method, datatype values are created for domain values.
 Range axioms are not needed.
 Symmetry reduction axioms are added.
 * __is quantifier expansion needed__?
 * __is it decidable__

 3. Minimal Method

 In this method, only typechecking is done so that the SMT solver can work with the problem directly.
 The problem may not be decidable.

 Please see the code for the sequence of transformers used for each method above.